Phillip9587/nx-stylelint/README.md

 nx-stylelint provides a set of power-ups for [Nx](https://nx.dev) to lint your projects with [Stylelint](https://stylelint.io).

+- **Plugin**: Provides a experimental plugin to infer your stylelint target when a configuration file exists.
 - **Executor**: Provides an executor to lint your styles with Stylelint.
 - **Generators**: Helping you to configure your projects.
 - **Configuration**: Per Project configuration of Stylelint extending a workspace configuration.